 Spike Island was a prison for more than 400 years, and the world’s largest during the 1840s.
 Sitting on an island in Cork harbor, it only closed in 2004.

 First opened in the 1640s, during Cromwell’s conquest of Ireland, it held thousands of prisoners, many of whom were sent to North America or the Caribbean as indentured servants.
 In the 1840s, during the Irish Famine, its prisoners—many of them children—endured awful conditions, with hundreds dying.

 Cork City Gaol is now a museum with a fascinating self-guided audio tour.
 This striking Victorian building was a women’s prison for much of its life, but writer Frank O’Connor, author of the short story Guests of the Nation, was imprisoned here during the Irish Civil War.

-Belfast’s Crumlin Road Gaol opened in 1854, and gives another vivid picture of a Victorian prison.
+Meanwhile, one of the best things to do in Belfast is to explore the Crumlin Road Gaol, which opened in 1854 and gives another vivid picture of a Victorian prison.
 It was a high-security prison during Northern Ireland’s “Troubles” from the late 1960s to 1998, and a dedicated tour will tell you more about that terrible time.

 The church, and the Catholic Church in particular, has long been a major presence in the life of Ireland.
 It’s a history marked by a legacy of grand churches and imposing cathedrals.

 St. Colman’s Cathedral has dominated the Cobh skyline since the early 1900s with its 300-ft-high spire, making it the tallest church in Ireland.
 Cobh is a colorful resort town on Cork Harbor, one of the world’s largest natural moorings.

 Besides its spire, St. Colman’s is notable for its carillon of 49 bells, the largest in the British Isles.
 You can hear it being played every Sunday afternoon and on special occasions.